machdyne/mmod/README.md

 MMOD modules are compatible with Pmod&trade; Interface Type 2 (SPI) and can be used in 6 or 12 pin Pmod&trade; sockets, but Pmod modules are not necessarily compatible with MMOD sockets due to differences in size and requirements.

-This repo contains specifications, pinouts, footprints and schematics.
+This repo contains specifications, pinouts, footprints, schematics and PCB layouts.

 ## Pinout